Skip to content

 It is the same for autistic children.
 Autistic children tend to pay attention to what interests them and are often more interactive when engaged in motivating activities they choose.
 For example, some children may be interested in watching bubbles pop, opening and closing doors, talking about the Frozen movies or the feeling of bouncing on a fit ball.
 By taking the time to watch and learn what your child is interested in, you can share the enjoyment of play with your child and develop early communication skills such as shared attention.

 Shared attention is the ability to focus on the same thing (e.g. object, person and event) and then look back at one another.
-This is something children with autism often find tricky.
+This is something autistic children often find tricky.
 Shared attention is an important skill that supports the development of back and forth communication.

-Consider asking yourself the following questions to learn what your child is interested in:
+Consider asking yourself these questions to learn what your child is interested in:

 • What objects or activities does my child look for?